Test-Time Personalization with a Transformer for Human Pose Estimation: Experiment

 Our experiments are performed on three human pose datasets with large varieties to prove the generality and effectiveness of our methods.
 While the datasets are continuous videos, we emphasize that our approach can be generalized to discontinuous images.
 In fact, we take the datasets as unordered image collections when performing \emph{offline} Test-Time Personalization.
 All input images are resized to 128$\times$128 with the human located in the center.

 \textbf{Human 3.6M}~\cite{h36m_pami} contains 3.6 million images and provides both 2D and 3D pose annotations.
 We only use 2D labels.
 Following the standard protocol~\cite{Zhou_2017_ICCV, li20143d}, we used 5 subjects for training and 2 subjects for testing.
 We sample the training set every 5 frames and the testing set every 200 frames.
-We use the Percentage of Correct Key (PCK) as the metric.
-Following~\cite{andriluka20142d}, we use the half distance of the torso as threshold.
+We use the Percentage of Correct Key (PCK) as the metric and the threshold we use is the 20\% distance of the torso length.

 \textbf{Penn Action}~\cite{zhang2013actemes} contains 2,236 video sequences of different people.
 13 pose joints are given for each sample in the annotations.
 We use the standard training/testing split and also use PCK with threshold distance of half distance of torso as the evaluation metric.